IBM-Hackathon/cognitive-apis/docs/getting-started.md

 ## Prerequisites

 To be able to login to the Cognitive APIs Developer Portal a valid IBM ID is required.
-This can be the same one as you use to login to IBM Bluemix.
+This should be the same one as you use to login to IBM Bluemix.

 If you don't have one, sign up on [ibm.com](https://www.ibm.com/account/us-en/signup/register.html).